 Last week I went back to the Labour heartland within Medway of Twydall as I had promised to do.
 It still had something of that bubbling-under feel that I found uncomfortable, and I was there only an hour or so (I had planned to be there for at least twice that long if possible), but it wasn't as strong this time.

 It is no surprise to me that it is very much a Labour-held area, and I consider it now to be the worst of those as all the others show at least some promise of progress and change.
 Notwithstanding all of that, it is interesting to note that the years-old pavement damage I mentioned in my post on the earlier walkabout has now been fixed.
-The timing of this suggests that I probably embarrassed the Labour councillors there to act at last...
+The timing of this suggests that I probably embarrassed the Labour Councillors there to act at last...

 In short: every place has its own 'power', whether positive or negative.
 Most people seem to be largely insensitive to this, and fixate their attention and judgment upon events, incidents and reputations.
-One cannot blame them for this approach; but it is in appreciating what lies beyond the immediate and the merely physical that allows the more perceptive among us to perceive potential that might otherwise be missed.
+One cannot blame them for this approach; but it is in appreciating what lies beyond the immediate and the merely physical that allows the more perceptive among us to notice potential that might otherwise be missed.

 I have mentioned this in respect of Wayfield before now: the place has the potential to up its game, to raise the bar, just as other communities have done over the last decade or so – urban Strood being a prime example, though they are slipping backward a little at the moment.
 Still, they are learning from doing that, I gather, so some good should come from it in the longer term...